 Understand Needs vs. Wants

-For example, is it necessary to have a DJ or a band, or would an iPod hooked up to some nice speakers work just as well?
-Do you have to have fresh flowers, or could you buy fake ones?
+For example, is it necessary to have a band, or do you have a friend who could play songs from their laptop?
+Do you have to have fresh flowers, or will fake ones do the job?
 Are favors that cost $3 each worth the price tag, or can you think of something that costs less?

-Now is the time to consider what you want to get out of your wedding, and the experience you want your guests to have.
-Try to remember what you enjoyed and disliked about weddings you’ve attended previously.
-Is there anything that stands out?
-Anything you think you’d regret not doing?
+Now is the time to consider what you want to get out of your wedding, the experience you want your guests to have, and what you need to spend to make that happen.

-Think vintage: If your wedding theme is vintage or non-traditional, check out local thrift stores or consignment shops.
-Many of these stores have older style gowns that can be adjusted to fit your wedding theme.
-All they usually require is a seamstress and cleaning.
+If your wedding theme is vintage or non-traditional, check out local thrift stores or consignment shops.
+Many of these stores have older style gowns that can be easily (and cheaply) adjusted to fit your wedding theme.

-Consider separates: An additional, more unconventional way to save money on bridesmaid gowns is to choose separates for your bridesmaids to wear.
-It will allow your maids to get exactly what they want, and will also save them money.
-Choose the color palette you want them to stay with and voila, you have affordable bridesmaid dresses!
+An additional, more unconventional way to save money on bridesmaid gowns is to choose separates for your bridesmaids to wear.
+It will allow your maids to get exactly what they want, and it will also save them money.
+Choose the color palette you want them to stay with and, voila, you have affordable bridesmaid dresses!

-Don’t rule out used: Wedding gowns and bridesmaid dresses are usually worn just once and they usually only need a good cleaning for them to be like new.
+Wedding gowns and bridesmaid dresses are usually worn just once.
+With a good cleaning, they'll be just like new.
 If you find a used dress that fits your style, you’ll save a ton of money compared to buying retail.

-Buy sample: Purchase a “sample” dress that can be tailored to fit you, and it's a good way to save money.
-Opt for a slightly bigger dress than you need so it can be taken in.
+A “sample” dress can be tailored to fit you, and it's a good way to save money.
+Opt for a slightly bigger dress than you need so it can be taken in and tailored for you.
 If the dress is cheap enough, the cost of getting it altered won’t be an issue.

-Keep your eyes open for trunk or bridal shows: Many times, designers and retail shops will do a trunk show to clear out room for newer gowns.
-If you’re on a budget, pay attention to the bridal industry and see if these shows will be coming to a city near you.
+Designers and retail shops will often stage a trunk show to clear out room for newer gowns.
+If you’re looking to cut costs on your dress, pay attention to the bridal industry and see if these shows will be coming to a city near you.
 If they are, clear your schedule and get there early.

-By now, you should have a better idea of what your perfect wedding day looks like, you can feel more confident splurging on some aspects of the wedding while cutting costs from other aspects.
-It doesn't need to reflect "society's standards" or have a price tag north of $30,000.
+By better defining your idea of what your perfect wedding day looks like, you can feel more confident splurging on some aspects of the wedding while cutting costs from other aspects.
+It doesn't need to reflect "society's standards" or have a price tag north of $44,000.
 It just needs to create memories and laughter.
 The most important thing is that you stick to your values and enjoy your day in a way that doesn't burden your new start as a married couple.